 The factored form of the expression (3x + 24y) is (3(x + 8y)).
-Worth adding: factoring an expression involves rewriting it as a product of its factors.
-This process simplifies the expression and reveals its underlying structure, making it easier to manipulate algebraically Worth keeping that in mind..
+Factoring an expression involves rewriting it as a product of its factors.
+This process simplifies the expression and reveals its underlying structure, making it easier to manipulate algebraically Simple as that..

 Understanding the Process

 To factor (3x + 24y), we identify the greatest common factor (GCF) shared by all terms.
 The GCF of the coefficients 3 and 24 is 3.
 The variable parts, (x) and (y), have no common factors other than 1.
-So, the GCF of the entire expression is 3.
+Which means, the GCF of the entire expression is 3.

 [ 3x + 24y = 3 \cdot x + 3 \cdot 8y = 3(x + 8y) ]